Lawrence Tierney: 1970–1982

 According to the book The Films of John Avildsen: Rocky, The Karate Kid and Other Underdogs, Tierney was supposed to play the role of Joe Curran in Avildsen's 1970 hit Joe.
-However, he was fired due to an incident two days before principal photography began when he was arrested for assaulting a bartender who refused to serve him any more hard liquor.
+However, he was fired and replaced by Peter Boyle due to an incident two days before principal photography began when he was arrested for assaulting a bartender who refused to serve him any more hard liquor.

 During the 1970s, he occasionally found film work, appearing in a bit part as a security guard in Otto Preminger's Such Good Friends (1971), as an FBI agent in Joseph Zito's Abduction (1975), in Andy Warhol's Bad, in 1976 (which he later described as "a terrible experience—unprofessional"), as well as small roles in Cassavetes' Gloria (1980) and Zito's The Prowler (1981).
 He was also in The Kirlian Witness (1980), Bloodrage (1980), and Arthur (1981).
 He was second billed in the independently produced horror film Midnight (1982).